ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 following parameters:

 - "challenge", which contains a base64url-encoded {{!RFC4648}} TokenChallenge
 value.
+This document follows the default padding behavior described in
-Since the length of the challenge is not fixed, the base64url value MUST include padding.
-As an Authentication Parameter (`auth-param` from
+{{Section 3.2 of !RFC4648}}, so the base64url value MUST include padding.
- {{!RFC9110, Section 11.2}}), the value can be either a token or a quoted-string, and might be required to be a quoted-string if the base64url string includes "=" characters.
+As an Authentication Parameter (`auth-param` from {{!RFC9110, Section 11.2}}), the value can be either a token or a quoted-string, and might be required to be a quoted-string if the base64url string includes "=" characters.
 This challenge value MUST be unique for every 401 HTTP response to prevent replay attacks.
 This parameter is required for all challenges.

 - "token-key", which contains a base64url encoding of the public key for use with the issuance protocol indicated by the challenge.
 The encoding of the public key is determined by the token type; see {{token-types}}.
-Since the length of the key is not fixed, the base64url value MUST include padding.
+As with "challenge", the base64url value MUST include padding.
 As an Authentication Parameter (`auth-param` from {{!RFC9110, Section 11.2}}), the value can be either a token or a quoted-string, and might be required to be a quoted-string if the base64url string includes "=" characters.
 This parameter